Understanding Naloxone and Narcan

-Healthcare providers, governmental bodies, and communities have undertaken a number of initiatives to help make naloxone more available to people who need it.10, 11 All 50 states and the District of Columbia have enacted a naloxone access law of some kind.
-The authority and protection afforded by these laws varies across the country, although many states allow people to obtain naloxone from a pharmacist without a prescription.4, 6
+Healthcare providers, governmental bodies, and communities have undertaken a number of initiatives to help make naloxone more available to people who need it.10,11 All 50 states and the District of Columbia have enacted a naloxone access law of some kind.
+The authority and protection afforded by these laws varies across the country, although many states allow people to obtain naloxone from pharmacists without prescriptions.4,6

 Who Can Receive Naloxone?

 Naloxone is an essential medication for individuals, families, first responders, and communities to help reduce opioid overdose deaths.
-You can discuss whether naloxone is appropriate for you or your loved one with your physician.
-People who may be candidates for naloxone include:4, 6, 12
+You can discuss whether naloxone is appropriate for you or a loved one with your physician.
+People who may be candidates for naloxone include:4,6,12

 - Those who take prescription opioids for pain management, especially those who take high doses of opioids or use alcohol or other sedatives, like benzodiazepines.

 - People who abuse prescription opioids or who use heroin or other illicit synthetic opioids.

 - People with OUD, especially those who have completed opioid detox or treatment that does not include maintenance with methadone, buprenorphine, or naltrexone.

 - Those who have been recently discharged from emergency medical care following an opioid overdose.